 The continuation of heavy rains, however, proved to be a challenge for various regions.
 Flooding occurred in the Free State, Northwest, Limpopo and parts of the Eastern Cape and KwaZulu-Natal provinces.
 This caused crop damage and delayed planting in these regions.
-After the heaviest downpour in six decades, South Africa was forced to suspend shipping at its main port in Durban due to extensive flood damage to harbour and road infrastructure.
+After the heaviest downpour in six decades, South Africa was forced to the creative expression of art, the viewer is drawn discoveries and imagination.
+This links up with the suspend shipping at its main port in Durban due to extensive flood damage to harbour and road infrastructure.
 This placed the entire logistical value chain under severe pressure.
 This was a La Niña-induced event and came in a season that followed a year of above-average soil moisture.